VaibhavMishra173/MedScape-practice/README.md

 # MedScape
 College Project
-This is my college project code.
+This is my college project practice code.